News

 In the 19th century, extensive research was being put into developing the modern central heating system using water boilers and piping systems.
 This included research into thermal conductivity, surface reflectivity and surface emissivity.
 A discovery that was a throwaway at the time, but would become a vital component in wet underfloor heating systems.

-The 1940s in the US saw a large-scale building operation that installed radiator water-based heating systems into many new homes.
-This proved that these types of heating systems could be incorporated into any design project and would pave the way for the modern central heating system to be installed in a huge number of homes.
-In the 1960s, we saw the first wet underfloor heating system being invented in Canada.
-These would become known as radiant underfloor heating systems.
+The 1940s in the US saw a large-scale building operation that installed radiator-based heating systems into many new homes.
+This proved that water-based systems could be incorporated into any design project and would pave the way for the modern central heating system to be installed in a huge number of homes.
+In the 1960s, we saw the first wet underfloor heating system for the home being invented in Canada.

 How Does Radiant Floor Heating Work?